thingplus/thingplus.github.io/_posts/en/posts/user-guide/2015-9-8-en_help_userRegisteration.md

 ```

    - Press `CTRL-O` and Enter to overwrite the changes and press `CTRL-X` to close the file you've modified.

-> Noteice: `'your_device'` depends on your device. ex) "Raspberry Pi 2: raspberrypi", "BeagleBon Green: bbg"

    - Example for Raspberry Pi